adelsabagh/School_Management_System/README.md

 5. Create an empty database for our application

-6.In the .env file, add database information to allow Laravel to connect to the database
+6. In the .env file, add database information to allow Laravel to connect to the database

 In the .env file fill in the DB_HOST, DB_PORT, DB_DATABASE, DB_USERNAME, and DB_PASSWORD options to match the credentials of the database you just created.
 This will allow us to run migrations and seed the database in the next step.